functionsfund/firmianay.github.io/_posts/Notes/2018-04-16-ret2libc_without_calls.md

 ---
 layout: post
-title: The Geometry of Innocent Flesh on the Bone: Return-into-libc without Function Calls (on the x86)
+title: "The Geometry of Innocent Flesh on the Bone: Return-into-libc without Function Calls (on the x86)"
 category: Notes
 tags: ROP
 keywords: ROP